 In the public sector, workers in 39 states lack the legal right to strike.
 As UE’s public-employee members can attest, mandatory arbitration disempowers the rank and file in the negotiation of their own contract.
 Recent legislative attacks on public workers included rollbacks of the right to strike where it existed.

 The strike is far from dead.
 A broad grassroots campaign by labor and its allies is necessary to reestablish our right to strike without limitation, and without the threat of being replaced.
-This includes the right to strike over grievances, as exists in the UE-GE National Agreement.
+This includes the right to strike over grievances.

 - Calls for the continued use of the strike as the primary weapon against the employer, characterized by careful planning and timing, full membership involvement, and mobilization of community and political support;

-- Recommends renewed education of members on UE strike policy and urges locals to seek the right to strike on grievances as part of their collective bargaining demands;
+- Urges locals to seek the right to strike on grievances as part of their collective bargaining demands;

-- Calls upon locals and regions to include as part of their political action work the restoration of the right to strike for private and public workers without retaliation or replacement as part of any comprehensive labor law reform;
+- Calls upon locals and regions to include as part of their political action work a demand for the restoration of the right to strike for private and public workers without retaliation or replacement;

 - Encourages UE members and locals to learn more about the need to restore the right to strike by reading Joe Burns’ books Reviving the Strike and Strike Back; and learn about their legal rights and effective tactics in strikes by reading Robert Schwartz’s Strikes, Picketing and Inside Campaigns; and the UE pamphlet Preparing For and Conducting A Strike: A UE Guide.